gmidhun3845/react-tutorial/README.md

 ## Requirements

 For development, you will need Node.js installed on your environement.
-And please use the appropriate [Editorconfig](http://editorconfig.org/) plugin for your Editor (not mandatory).
+Then we will use npm to get React and D3.

 ### Node

 [Node](http://nodejs.org/) is really easy to install & now includes [NPM](https://npmjs.org/).
-You should be able to run the following command after the installation procedure below.

-    $ node --version
-    v0.10.24

-    $ npm --version
-    1.3.21

 #### Node installation on OS X